Tanks of the Soviet Union: T-28

 The T-28 was a three-turreted medium tank first manufactured in 1932.
 A total of 502 T-28 tanks were made 1933–1941.
 Combat experience in the Winter War led to an upgrade with appliqué armor.
 The up-armored T-28e tanks were used to break through the Finnish Mannerheim Line, ending the Winter War in 1940.
 Most of the 400 remaining T-28 tanks were lost during the German invasion in 1941.
 The design was not particularly successful in combat, but the building and designing of it gave the Soviet heavy industry important experience in manufacturing medium tanks.
 The failure of this multi-turreted tank guided the switch to the more successful, single-turret T-34 medium tank.

 T-34

 The T-34 was a medium tank produced from 1940 to 1958.
 Although its armour and armament were surpassed by later tanks of the era, it has been often credited as the most effective, efficient and influential design of World War II.
 First produced at the KhPZ factory in Kharkov (Kharkiv, Ukraine), it was the mainstay of Soviet armoured forces throughout World War II, and widely exported afterward.
 It was the most-produced tank of the war, and the second most-produced tank of all time, after its successor, the T-54/55 series.
-In 1996, the T-34 was still in service in at least 27 countries.
+As of 2024, the T-34 is still in service in at least seven countries around the globe.